dimitripontocss/ReSantuario-back/README.md

 ## :clipboard: Usefull links

-If you wnat to use our API server alone use this link:
+If you want to use our API server alone use this link:

 https://resantuario-back.onrender.com

-If you wnat a complete experience visit our deployed page:
+If you want a complete experience visit our deployed page:

 https://resantuario.vercel.app/